 Take advantage of time management techniques

 Practicing a time management technique can really boost productivity levels, for both individuals and organizations.
-There are countless time management techniques out there to try, but I’ll cover a few of them that are best suited for remote teams.
+There are countless time management apps and techniques out there to try, but I’ll cover a few of them that are best suited for remote teams.

 Kanban is a visual time management technique that helps a team to comprehend the progress of tasks and projects.
 Kanban means “signpost” in Japanese and was first developed at Toyota to help aid production.